Master of Arts in Counseling

 This specialization focuses on the core knowledge and practice methodologies necessary to work as mental health counselors as clinicians in community agencies and private practice.
 This is the most straight forward and traditional orientation used to train professional counselors.

 This option is for professionals who are working in the field and are seeking a certification in addictions counseling.
 It is a four course, 12-credit option that is completed in two semesters.
-Individuals seeking an Addictions Counseling Certificate must have a minimum of a Bachelor's degree from an accredited college or university.
-Students must be currently employed as a counselor at an agency providing addictions counseling and complete a formal application.
-Individuals who have a master's degree in counseling or a related field are eligible to enroll in the certification program regardless of employment status.
-All of the courses offered in this program are approved by the Pennsylvania Certification Board as fulfilling educational requirements leading to a Certification in Addictions Counseling (CAADC) and a Certificate of Competency in Problem Gambling.
+Individuals seeking the Certified Alcohol and Drug Counselor certification (CADC) must have a minimum of a Bachelor's degree from an accredited college or university and meet the required number of supervised work hours in the addiction field (4000 hours with a behavioral science degree; 6000 hours with a degree outside the behavioral sciences) to qualify for certification after completing the coursework at Waynesburg University.
+Students must be currently employed as a counselor at an agency providing addictions counseling and complete a formal application for the Examination for Alcohol and Drug Counselors through the Pennsylvania Certification Board (PCB).
+Individuals who have a master's degree in counseling or a related field are eligible to enroll in the certification program regardless of employment status but must have 2000 work hours in the addiction field and 300 supervision hours to qualify for the CAADC certification.
+In addition, students must pass the Advanced Examination through the PCB in order to attain CAADC certification.
+All of the courses offered in this program are approved by the Pennsylvania Certification Board as fulfilling educational requirements leading to a Certified Alcohol and Drug Counselor (CADC) certificate or a Certified Advanced Alcohol and Drug Counselor (CAADC) certification.

 To be considered for admission into the Master of Arts in Counseling Program, the student must submit the following: